canopas/strapi-plugin-tagsinput/README.md

 # Strapi plugin tagsinput

-This plugin is used to add tagsinput in your strapi admin panel
+This plugin is used to add tagsinput in your strapi admin panel.
+Read more about it at [tagsinput guidence](https://blog.canopas.com/the-simple-guidance-how-to-add-tagsinput-customfield-plugin-in-strapi-b5d2b5af7c3b).

 ## How to Install